baato/java-client/README.md

 # Baato-Library

-Fast and efficient library to perform search and reverse geocoding
+The Java library makes it easy to consume the Baato API into existing native android projects.

 ## Features

 * Search
 * Reverse Geocoding
+* Autocomplete
-* Navigation
+* Directions

 ### Getting Started